 ‘So things weren’t so easy for him at the start.’

 That’s what attracted him to making his choice of cinematic debut, Dad and Dave Come to Town.
 The story of struggling farmers, the Rudds from Snake Gully.
-They inherit a struggling women’s clothing shop.’
+These country cousins inherit a struggling women’s clothing shop in the city.’

 ‘A film that still reels them when shown in cinemas.
 A story I feel would be right up your mallee, Russel.’